 You can better manage your work by assigning issues to other members of your team.

-- Type (don't copy and paste) the following text in the Comment field, then choose Assign.
+- Type (don't copy and paste) the following text in the Comment field and choose Assign

 Hi @emma, I've assigned this issue to you to work on this week.

-- When you start typing after the @ symbol, you will be prompted to choose a user: emma, in this example.
-Emma will be sent an email notification that links to the issue, when you save.
+- When you start typing after the @ symbol, you're prompted to choose a user—Emma, in this example.
+Emma will be sent an email notification, which links to the issue, when you save.
 This feature is called mentioning a user.

 - On choosing Assign:

-- The issue will be assigned to Emma with a comment added to it.
+- The issue is assigned to Emma with a comment added to it.

-- A link will be automatically created to the issue in the issue comment.
+- A link is automatically created to the issue in the issue comment.